- Get Involved

 Proposed Refuge Headquarters and Visitor Contact Station

 The Carty Unit is the future site of the Ridgefield NWR headquarters and visitor contact station.
 Proposed facilities include a new parking area, information kiosk, visitor contact station, classrooms, and the headquarters office for the Refuge complex.
-In addition, there are plans to build an outdoor education and wildlife observation shelter, and provide accessible trail and outdoor interpretive facilities.
+In addition, there are plans to build an outdoor education and wildlife observation shelter, and to provide accessible trail and outdoor interpretive facilities.